Wlodarski/DR-Altimeter/INSTALL.md

    - ISA.py
    - txttable.py

-2. Download the Chromedriver compatible with your OS at [Chromium.org](https://chromedriver.chromium.org/downloads)
+2. Download the Chrome driver compatible with your OS at [Chromium.org](https://chromedriver.chromium.org/downloads)

-3. Install all the required librairies:
+3. Install all the required libraries:
    - ``pip install matplotlib numpy slack selenium termcolor colorama``

 4. Run ``python DR-Altimeter.py`` and adapt the configuration file, [config.ini](CONFIG.md), generated at first run to suit your need.